-This AKG D5 of Hooke Audio will examine the features and benefits that this mic provides to its users.
+This AKG D5 of Hooke Audio will examine the features and benefits this mic provides its users.
 The AKG D5 microphone, a staple in all vocal recordings, has been used in countless popular recordings.
 Let consider whether this mic is the best choice for you.

 AKG D5 Supercardioid Dynamic Reviews